-The San Francisco Early Music Society (SFEMS) has issued a request for
+The San Francisco Early Music Society (SFEMS) has established a new model for

-SFEMS will present seven concert events (each repeated in three venues)
+SFEMS will present six concert events (each repeated in three venues) during

-during its next concert series, from September 2013 through April 2014.
-At
+its next concert series, from October 2014 through April 2015.
+The presentations

-SFEMS welcomes all proposals that could interest its audiences.
-It primarily
+welcomes all proposals that could interest its audiences.
+It primarily presents

-presents music from the Middle Ages through 1800, performed on period
+music from the Middle Ages through 1800, performed on period instruments.

 Committee has stressed that the submission deadline of October